Rough thoughts on proportion and self-respect through recognition of

 and a desire to please to take on a value and significance they do not warrant.

-This exaggeration may lead to an unmerited attribution of superiority to others
+This desire to impress or please may lead to an unmerited attribution of

-and an equally undeserved sense of personal inferiority.
-Treat others with
+superiority to others and an equally undeserved sense of personal inferiority.
+Treat

 Significance and worth